-Course/Unit Title: Algebra 2/Radical Functions and Rational Exponents Grade Level(s): Unit Summary: In this unit (Chapter 8) students will learn about exponential and logarithmic functions.
+Course/Unit Title: Algebra 2/Exponential and Logarithmic Functions Grade Level(s): 10 - 12 Unit Summary: In this unit (Chapter 8) students will learn about exponential and logarithmic functions.
 Students will define and identify both exponential and logarithmic functions.
 Students will learn to find and apply exponential growth and decay models.
-The will learn to find and apply logarithmic function 10 - 12 will learn to graph exponential and logarithmic function and identify transformations of the graphs.
-Students will be introduced to the properties of logarithms and use the properties to solve both exponential and logarithmic functions.
-Essential Question(s): Enduring Understanding(s): Students will be able to: How can the properties of Model exponential growth exponential models be used Model exponential decay to analyze situations? • To identify the role of constants in $y = ab^{cx}$ • Use e as a base How can the properties of Write and evaluate logarithmic expressions logarithms and exponents Graph logarithmic functions be used to solve equations Use the properties of logarithms and analyze situations?
-Solve exponential equations Solve logarithmic equations Evaluate natural logarithmic expressions Solve equations using natural logarithms
+The will learn to find and apply logarithmic function models.
+Students will solve exponential and logarithmic equations.
+Students will learn to graph exponential and logarithmic function and identify transformations of the graphs.
+Students will be introduced to the properties of logarithms and use the properties to solve both exponential and logarithmic Essential Question(s): How can the properties of exponential models be used to analyze situations?
+How can the properties of logarithms and exponents be used to solve equations and analyze situations? functions.
+Enduring Understanding(s): Students will be able to: Model exponential growth Model exponential decay To identify the role of constants in y = ab^{cx} Use e as a base Write and evaluate logarithmic expressions Graph logarithmic functions Use the properties of logarithms Solve exponential equations Solve logarithmic equations Evaluate natural logarithmic expressions Solve equations using natural logarithms